aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 # Single Container with persistent storage running across multiple Container Hosts
-This part of the tutorial will drive you through the creation of Kubernetes cluster (on Amazon EKS), configuration of backing storage for containers (Amazon EBS) and in the end you’ll be able to deploy a Cassandra cluster that can withstand the loss of a Container Host.
+This part of the tutorial will drive you through the creation of Kubernetes cluster (on Amazon EKS), configuration of backing storage for containers (Amazon EBS) and in the end you’ll be able to deploy a Cassandra cluster that can cope with the loss of a Container Host.

 We will **simulate a the failure of one container host of the EKS cluster in a single AZ** to demonstrate how an external storage (in this case EBS) can allow the application to withstand a Container host failure.

 You can see the flow in these diagrams (**focus on Availability Zone 1**):

-Initial Configuration where each conatiner in ech AZ is running and storing data on an extrenal EBS volume:
+Initial Configuration where each conatiner in ech AZ is running and storing data on an external EBS volume:

 ![Alt text](/images/Cassandra6Deployed.png "Cassandra6Deployed")

-Failure of a Container host in AZ1
+Failure of **a Container host in AZ1**:

 ![Alt text](/images/Cassandra6Failure.png "Cassandra6Failure")

-Container is restarted on the remaining host in AZ1 and reconnects to EBS external storage:
+Container is **restarted** on the remaining host **in AZ1 and reconnects to EBS external storage**:

 ![Alt text](/images/Cassandra6Restored.png "Cassandra6Restored")

 **All code is provided** <u>**AS IS**</u>**: it is not meant for production workloads but for test environments only.**

-You may incur in costs for testing this setup so we recommend to take this into account and tear down the environments after performing your tests.
+You may incur in costs for testing this setup so we recommend to take this into account and tear down the environments after performing your tests (see the end of this walkthrough for detailed instructions on this).

 ## Prerequisites

 To create an EKS Cluster you can follow these steps: [https://www.eksworkshop.com/020_prerequisites/self_paced/account/](https://www.eksworkshop.com/020_prerequisites/self_paced/account/).
 This will help You in setting up an AWS Cloud9 instance to use to issue the commands in this tutorial to your own EKS cluster.
-Use the link but when it comes to the creation of the ekscluster please refer to the instructions provided here.
+Use the link to prepare the environment but when it comes to the creation of the ekscluster (https://www.eksworkshop.com/030_eksctl/launcheks/) please refer to the instructions provided here.

-We will use a Cloud9 instance to issue all the commands as described in the EKS Workshop.
+We will use an AWS Cloud9 instance to issue all the commands as described in the EKS Workshop.
 Remember to install all prerequisites as per the above link.

-The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will **create a cluster that is using 6 worker nodes**:
+The ONLY difference is that at step 3 (https://www.eksworkshop.com/030_eksctl/launcheks/)  We will **create a cluster that is using 6 worker nodes**.

+So on your AWS Cloud9 instance let's prepare a configuration file for this:

 ```
 cat << EOF > eksworkshop6nodes.yaml